-PRECIOUS-Gold pressured as easing growth concerns lift equities
+PRECIOUS-Gold hits near 3-month low as easing growth concerns lift equities

 * Asian shares hover near 9-month peak

-* SPDR gold holdings slip to lowest since early Nov (Updates prices)
+* SPDR gold holdings slip to lowest since early Nov (Updates prices, adds comment)

 By Sethuraman N R

-April 16 (Reuters) - Gold prices fell on Tuesday to hover near their lowest in over a week, as positive economic data from major economies stoked risk appetite, softening demand for safe-haven bullion.
+April 16 (Reuters) - Gold prices fell to a near 3-month low on Tuesday as positive economic data from major economies stoked risk appetite, weakening demand for safe-haven bullion.

 “It’s a question of risk sentiment in financial markets.
 Equities are up, which is putting pressure on gold, traditionally seen as a safe-haven,” Julius Baer analyst Carsten Menke said.